Ok, using the word robots is a bit much.

 Here is where we might encounter the first obstacle: differences in perspective.

-The INTJ, as we’ve already seen, arrives at their worldly opinions after careful deliberation.
+As we’ve already seen, the INTJ arrives at their worldly opinions after careful deliberation.

 It is very difficult for an INTJ to accept the opinions of others when there is a clash of ideas.